-The authorities sought pursuant to resolution 24 will expire at the end of next year's AGM (or, if earlier, at the close of business on 3 August 2017).
+The authority sought pursuant to resolution 24 will expire at the end of next year's AGM (or, if earlier, at the close of business on 2 August 2018).

-25. That, in addition to the power granted pursuant to resolution 24 (if passed), and if resolution 23 is passed, the Board be given the power to allot equity securities (as defined in the Companies Act 2006) for cash under the authority given by resolution 23 as if section 561 of the Companies Act 2006 did not apply, such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on 3 August 2017) but, in each case, during this period the Company may make offers and enter into agreements which would, or might, require shares to be allotted or rights to subscribe for or to convert securities into shares to be granted after the authority ends and the Board may allot shares or grant rights to subscribe for or convert securities into shares under any such offer or agreement as if the authority had not ended.
+25. That, in addition to the powers granted pursuant to resolutions 23 and 24 (if passed), and if resolution 22 is passed, the Board be given the power to allot equity securities (as defined in the Companies Act 2006) for cash under the authority given by resolution 22 as if section 561 of the Companies Act 2006 did not apply, such authority to apply until the end of next year's AGM (or, if earlier, until the close of business on 2 August 2018) but, in each case, during this period the Company may make offers and enter into agreements which would, or might, require shares to be allotted or rights to subscribe for or to convert securities into shares to be granted after the authority ends and the Board may allot shares or grant rights to subscribe for or convert securities into shares under any such offer or agreement as if the authority had not ended.